-- .5 For the easternmost lots directly abutting the linear park, side or rear fencing along the eastern lot boundary is to be semi-transparent to provide opportunities for casual surveillance of the linear park.
-This fencing is to be a maximum of 1.8 metres high and constructed of one of the following:- - (i) black powder coated chain mesh fence; - (ii) coloured metal tube (pool fence) style; or - (iii) face brickwork or rendered and painted masonry piers (either with or without masonry base) or hardwood timber posts, and infills of coloured metal tube or painted or treated timber lattice. - .6 Fencing to all other side and rear boundaries is to be a maximum of 1.8 metres high to provide a visual screen, and constructed of one or a combination of the following: - (i) face brickwork or rendered and painted masonry; - (ii) painted or stained timber palings boarded on both sides, with capping and/or shaped posts; - (iii) brushwood style fencing; or - (iv) timber paling fencing with timber capping on the front returns.

-- .7 Fencing to side boundaries is to finish one metre behind the main building line.
+- .5 For the easternmost lot directly abutting the linear park, the side fence along the north-eastern lot boundary (ie common boundary with the Mango Hill Village linear park) is to be semi-transparent to provide opportunities for casual surveillance of the linear park.
+This fencing is to be a maximum of 1.8 metres high and constructed of one of the following:- - (i) black powder coated chain mesh fence; - (ii) coloured metal tube (pool fence) style; or - (iii) face brickwork or rendered and painted masonry piers (either with or without masonry base) or hardwood timber posts, and infills of coloured metal tube or painted or treated timber lattice. - .6 Fencing to all other side and rear boundaries is to be a maximum of 1.8 metres high to provide a visual screen, and constructed of one or a combination of the following: - (i) face brickwork or rendered and painted masonry; - (ii) painted or stained timber palings boarded on both sides, with capping and/or shaped posts; - (iii) brushwood style fencing; or - (iv) timber paling fencing with timber capping on the front returns. - .7 Fencing to side boundaries is to finish one metre behind the main building line.
 The colour, finish and design of all fencing is to complement the architecture of the dwelling and blend with the streetscape. - .8 Retaining walls constructed along side boundaries and protruding forward of the nearest building line on the lot must be tapered to meet the profile of the finished ground line.